-- (3) In proceedings in which - 1. the accused is acquitted, the opening of the main proceedings is refused or the proceedings are terminated or - 2. the conviction is not included in a certificate of conduct for authorities and more than two years have elapsed since the decision became effective, information from files and inspection of files by non-public agencies may be granted only where a legal interest in knowledge of the information is credibly substantiated and the previously accused person has no interest meriting protection in refusal.
+- 1. the accused is acquitted, the opening of the main proceedings is refused or the proceedings are terminated or - 2. the conviction is not included in a certificate of good conduct for authorities and more than two years have elapsed since the decision became effective,

-- (4) Responsibility for the admissibility of transmission shall lie with the recipient insofar as it is a public agency or lawyer.
-The transmitting agency shall in this case only review whether the transmission request forms part of the recipient's remit, unless there is particular cause for a more extensive examination of the admissibility of the transmission. - (5) Section 32f (5) sentences 2 and 3 shall apply accordingly, with the proviso that it shall be permissible to use personal data acquired in accordance with sections 474 and 475 for other purposes if it were permissible to provide information or grant file inspection therefor and, in the case under section 475, the agency which granted the information or inspection of the file consents thereto.
+- (5) Section 32f (5) sentences 2 and 3 applies accordingly, with the following provisos: - the use of personal data obtained pursuant to sections 474 and 475 for other purposes is permissible if it would be permissible to provide information or grant file inspection therefor and, in the case under section 475, the agency which granted the information or inspection of the file consents thereto; - the use of personal data obtained pursuant to section 477 is permissible for other purposes if transmission pursuant to section 477 would be permissible.